evgenyb/evgenyb.github.io/_posts/2020-08-17-arm-templates-deployment-time.md

 In total, it took a little more than 13 min to provision all 3 resources.

 To provision the same resources as a single ARM template it took 5 min 19 sec.
-Almost twice as fast!
+More than two times faster!

 ## Useful links